ZupIT/horusec-platform/README.md

 ### Install with helm:

-@todo

-The helm files for each service can be found at `deployments/helm`.
+Each release contains its own helm files for that version, which can be found [here](https://github.com/ZupIT/horusec-platform/releases), they can also be found at `deployments/helm`.
+In both cases they will be separated by each service of the architecture.

-Click [here](https://horusec.io/docs/web/installation/install-with-helm) to check the helm installation docs.
+Click [here](https://horusec.io/docs/web/installation/install-with-helm) to check the complete helm installation docs.

 ### Install with horusec admin:

-@todo

-### Install with horusec operator:

-@todo

-### Install with terraform:

 @todo